yosephdev/GitHub-Profile/README.md

 ## Introduction

 - 🌱 I’m currently learning E-commerce web developer at Changemaker Educations AB https://cmeducations.se
-- 🤔 I’m looking for a new role as Junior Software Engineer or Junior Web Developer.
 - 📫 How to reach me: yoseph.berhane@protonmail.com

 ## Languages and Tools